 My story begins with the Dakota, the Dakota Sioux.
 The U.S. Army conquered them in a brutal war in the 1860s.

-Not long after that in a poor rural part of Sweden, my great-grandfather, a young man at the time, encountered a representative of an American railroad company.
+Not long after that in a poor rural part of Sweden, my great-great-grandfather, a young man at the time, encountered a representative of an American railroad company.
 They were recruiting workers to come over to America and build the railroad across what we now call the Dakotas.
-In return the workers got some pay, they got to stay in the country, and they got a plot of good farmland that was theirs to build a livelihood with.
+In return the workers got some pay, they got to stay in the country, and because of the Homestead Act, they got a plot of good farmland that was theirs to build a livelihood with.

 And that’s what what happened.

 The way the story’s been passed down in my family, the workers were laying track across the plains and their boss would stake out plots and divvy them up to the men as they made their way west.
 After they were done, they came back and settled on those plots.

 When I looked into the history of this I found that the railroad company and the U.S. government were very clear that they wanted Nordic blood to populate this area they had just conquered from the Dakota Sioux people.
 They believed that northern Europeans were racially superior.
 They aggressively recruited people like my great-great-grandparents.

 This is not my interpretation of history.
 This is the stated intent, clear in the words and the actions of the people with this power at the time.

 Irish railroad workers didn’t get a plot of land after they were done laying track.
 The Chinese railroad workers didn’t get a plot of land.
 The freed African-American workers, the Mexican workers, they got deals that kept them in indentured servitude.
 My great-great-grandfather happened to be a poor young man from Sweden, so he got a plot of land and an easy road to citizenship.